Convierta esta página en Español

 Other Requirements

-5. Must pass a criminal background check.
+- Must pass employment drug screening and criminal background check.

 The Housing Authority of The City of Laredo is an Equal Opportunity Employer.
 This job description is subject to change and in no manner states or implies that these are the only duties and responsibilities to be performed.
 The duties herein are representative of the essential functions of this job.
 This job description reflects management’s assignment of functions; however, it does not prescribe or restrict tasks that may be assigned.
 Nothing in this document restricts management’s right to assign or reassign duties and responsibilities at any time.
 The qualifications listed above are guidelines, other combinations of education and experience that could provide the necessary knowledge, skills, and abilities to perform the job may be considered at the discretion of the Executive Director.